broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-exome-workspace-description.md

 While the GVS has been tested with TBD single sample exome GVCF files as input, only datasets of up to TBD exomes are being used for beta testing.

+Note that, by default, the Exomes Beta workflow uses the [Blended Genomes Interval List](gs://gcp-public-data--broad-references/hg38/v0/bge_exome_calling_regions.v1.1.interval_list) for its calling regions.

 ### What does it return as output?

 The following files are stored in the workspace workflow execution bucket under Data>Files (within the left-hand menu on the "Data" workspace tab , under "Other Data", there is a "Files" link that allows you to navigate the files in the workspace bucket) or in the Google bucket specified in the inputs.